ethan-stone/obsidian-vault-knowledge-base/Projects/On It Chef/Product Overview.md

 	- [ ] Basic status of recipes being public or private.
 	- [ ] Like a recipe.
 	- [ ] Fork a recipe.
+- [ ] Specify dietary restrictions.
+	- [ ] Be able to specify dietary restrictions that are applied by default to new recipes.
+	- [ ] Be able to optionally override dietary restrictions for a specific recipe.
+	- [ ]
 # Ideas
 - Be able to print your recipes to a physical book.
 Can use something like https://www.lulu.com/sell/sell-on-your-site/print-api.